IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: Introduction

-Motifs, defined as approximately repeated sub-patterns in a long time series, was first proposed in 2003 \cite{chiu2003probabilistic}.
-Since then, motifs have been used as representative patterns for long time-series data in various data mining applications, e.g., classification, clustering, and rule discovery.
+Motifs, defined as approximately repeated sub-patterns in a long time series, were first proposed in 2003 \cite{chiu2003probabilistic}.
+Since then, motifs have been used as representative patterns for long time series data in various data mining applications, e.g., classification, clustering, and rule discovery \cite{Gonzalez-Alvarez2013, Fu2011}.
 However, efficient ways to extract motifs were needed as the brute-force solution was computationally untenable \cite{Linardi2020}.
-In 2016, an all-pair-similarity search technique, called Matrix Profile (MP), was proposed and then widely used as it could significantly decrease the spatial and temporal complexity of the motif discovery problem \cite{Yeh2017}.
+In 2016, an all-pair-similarity search technique, called \emph{Matrix Profile} (MP), was proposed and then widely used as it could significantly decrease the spatial and temporal complexity of the motif discovery problem \cite{Yeh2017}.
 The core idea of MP is to record the most similar sub-patterns pair with the smallest z-normalised Euclidean distance (ED) and exploit the overlap between subsequent patterns using Fast Fourier Transform (FFT) \cite{Yeh2017}.
-MP then evolved into a Nearest-Neighbour-based approach and became the most dominant motif discovery approach in the literature, e.g., \cite{Linardi2020,Yeh2017,Akbarinia2019,Zimmerman2019}.
-Another critical improvement happened in 2018, when a Scalable Time series Ordered-search Matrix Profile (STOMP) algorithm was proposed, which significantly decreased the temporal complexity of motif discovery by enabling parallel computing and GPU acceleration \cite{Zhu2018}.
-Since then, motif-based classification techniques have been widely used in finance, bioinformatics, and economics due to their robustness, low computational power requirement and interpretability.
+MP then evolved into a Nearest-Neighbour-based approach and became the most dominant motif discovery approach in the literature, while the definition of motif was changed into the closest pair of subsequences \cite{Linardi2020,Yeh2017,Akbarinia2019,Zimmerman2019}.
+Another critical improvement occurred in 2018, when the Scalable Time series Ordered-search Matrix Profile (STOMP) algorithm was proposed, which further significantly decreased the temporal complexity of motif discovery by enabling parallel computing and GPU acceleration \cite{Zhu2018}.
+Since then, motif-based classification techniques have been widely used in finance, bioinformatics, and economics, due to their robustness, low computational power requirement and interpretability.
+Notably, researchers aimed at proposing a general solution for users with no prior domain knowledge in \cite{Imani2018, Yeh2017}, while this general solution and classic motifs are arguably limited in real-world experiments when domain-dependent knowledge is expected to adjust the mismatch between extracted motifs and user's expectations \cite{Dau2017}.